Set up a custom URL for your training content

 LetsEncrypt is LearnUpon’s SSL certificate provider.

-to see a list (if any) of certificate authorities that are allowed to provide certificates for that domain:
+From a terminal, run Dig CAA <domain>.com to see a list (if any) of certificate authorities that are allowed to provide certificates for that domain:

 - If the

-returns no CAA record, the white-labelling process won’t be affected.
+Digreturns no CAA record, the white-labelling process won’t be affected.
 Your domain doesn't restrict certificate authorities - If the

-returns a record for a CA that is not letsencrypt.org, then create a new CAA record for letsencrypt.org before starting the white-labelling process
+Digreturns a record for a CA that is not letsencrypt.org, then create a new CAA record for letsencrypt.org before starting the white-labelling process

 Setting up a white-label URL automatically generates an SSL certificate to ensure all information is sent over HTTPS, rather than HTTP.
 The certificate step takes 72 hours, and you can't change the requested white-label URL during this time.

 Most domain hosts won't let you change the CNAME (canonical name) of a root domain.
-So you need to set up a subdomain like www.yourdomain.com
+So you need to set up a subdomain like www.yourdomain.com or training.yourdomain.com for your white-label URL.
+You can direct that subdomain to the CNAME.

 Set up subdomains, rather than directories